 There are two different varieties of Collie – the Rough and the Smooth.
 They are identical except for their coat.

-A Collie Lab Cross could end up with the physical description of either parent breed, or a combination of the two.
+A Collie Lab Cross could end up with the physical appearance of either parent breed, or a combination of the two.

 If you’re familiar with the famous Lassie from movies or television, then you know what a Rough Collie looks like.